 The required policy and procedures documents for each organizational activity or process are identified.
 This topic provides guidance regarding the preferred document types and hierarchy to be used.

-This guidance, for example, may direct that a policy and a set of supporting procedures are sufficient.
+For example, this guidance may direct that a policy and a set of supporting procedures are sufficient.
 On the other hand, authors may be asked to develop a policy, a process or activity description, procedures, and work instructions.

 These decisions are guided by the complexity of the organization’s activities and the level of detail required to clearly describe how work is to be performed.

-Establishing a standard format for policy and procedure documents saves considerable development time.
+Establishing a standard document format for policy and procedure documents saves considerable development time.
 Document formats should be used which help readers easily understand the requirements of the policy or procedure and then saved in Microsoft Word Templates.

 Professionally pre-designed document templates may provide the most efficient starting point for developing policies and procedures.
 Organizations should be aware that pre-designed document templates are generic and may need to be adapted to their specific needs.